perey/pegl/docs/enums.rst

 .. py:class:: ImageAttrib

     Attributes that can be specified when creating an image.
 No EGL mechanism is currently provided for querying these after image creation.
+The allowed values, and the image targets (see :py:class:`ImageTarget`) to which they apply, are described below.

     .. availability:: EGL 1.5

     .. py:attribute:: GL_TEXTURE_LEVEL

+        The mipmap level to be used as the source (an ``int``).
+Valid when the target is the 2D or 3D texture, or any face of the cube map texture.

     .. py:attribute:: GL_TEXTURE_ZOFFSET

+        The depth offset to be used as the source (an ``int``).
+Valid only when the target is the 3D texture.

     .. py:attribute:: IMAGE_PRESERVED

+        Whether or not pixel data is to be preserved (a ``bool``).
+Valid for any target.

 .. py:class:: ImageTarget